Vicsicard/newsletter-3section-app/README.md

 - Development: `npm run dev`
 - Build: `npm run build`
 - Start: `npm start`

+## ⚠️ Important Development Guidelines

+> **WARNING**: This application follows a carefully planned architecture and workflow.
+Before making any changes:
+> 1. Review the Process Flow section in this README
+> 2. Check the detailed implementation phases in PROJECT_STATUS.md
+> 3. Ensure changes align with the existing architecture
+> 4. DO NOT delete or modify core files without consulting these documents
+> 5. Any changes to the database schema must follow the established patterns

+The success of this application relies on maintaining consistency with this documented approach.
+Each component has been designed to work together in a specific way.

+## Documentation
+- [Project Status](PROJECT_STATUS.md) - Current status and implementation phases
+- [Architecture](ARCHITECTURE.md) - Detailed technical documentation and best practices
+- [API Documentation](API.md) - API endpoints and usage

 ## Current Status
 - Company creation and management